 3:00 PM - 4:00 PM | A Data Privacy and Data Protection Update

 With the possible exception of climate change, data privacy and data protection may be the most important issues facing society as we embark on a new decade.
 Join us for our annual examination of developments in data privacy and protection, including the California Consumer Privacy Act (CCPA) and Europe’s General Data Protection Regulation (GDPR).
-We'll look at mobile data, social media, and the Internet of Things, analyzing controversies from Amazon's Alexa to Facebook.
+We'll look at mobile data, social media, and the Internet of Things.
 In addition, as we look ahead to the 2020 elections, we'll examine the legal and technical aspects of alleged hacked elections, and what all these data privacy and protection challenges mean for you.

 10:00 AM - 11:00 AM | Understanding CCPA & U.S. State Privacy Regimes